Datanizze/catchall/README.md

 If you want to link example.com and www.example.com create a symlink instead `ln -s /home/user/public_html/www /home/user/public_html/example`.

 ## Notes
-Above Paths are just examples, use your brain
+Above Paths are just examples, use your brain...
+This needs to be run as root, of course.
+Tested on debian squeeze & wheezy.

 ## License
 Free for all and no responsibity on me!